rileyjmurray/sageopt/docs/source/examples/examples.rst

    \end{align*}

-The sageopt approach to this problem is to write it first as a signomial program, and then perform solution recovery with consideration to the underlying polynomial structure.
+The sageopt approach to this problem is to write it first as a geometric-form signomial program, and then perform solution recovery with consideration to the underlying polynomial structure.
 The solution recovery starts with :func:`sageopt.sig_solrec` as normal, but then we refine the solution with a special function :func:`sageopt.local_refine_polys_from_sigs`. ::